bilo-io/draft-js-guide/src/app/pages/lesson2/README.md

 </Section>
 ```

+### ContentBlocks

+You can think of a [ContentBlock](https://draftjs.org/docs/api-reference-content-block.html) as the equivalent of a paragraph.
+The above example, using `onContentChange()`, gets all `ContentBlocks` in the `ContentState` and assigns it to a string array in `this.state.content`.

 ## Custom Functionality

 If you want to write your own specific styles and behaviours, three main concepts of interest would be decorators, custom blocks and entities. **Decorators** allow you to apply additional styles to the text itself. **Entities** allow you to attach metadata and behaviour to the text (i.e. adding data that is stored along side the text in a ContentBlock).